bsarkr/Cat-Image-Generator/README.md

 #Cat-Image-Generator

-This app utilizes basic Swift functionality to deliver an app that can generate cat images.
+This is a personal project app that utilizes basic Swift functionality to deliver an app that can generate cat images.

 I use "The Cat API":  " https://thecatapi.com/ " to generate these images